 Laundry Tips to Extend the Life of Your Clothes

-It’s all too tempting to just scoop up all of the dirty clothes scattered among various baskets, hampers, and (admit it) dark corners in your house and stuff them into the washer, but it pays to take a few minutes to get organised first.
-Slow down and consider these tips:
+It’s all too tempting to just scoop up all of the dirty clothes scattered among various baskets, hampers, and dark corners in the house and stuff these into the washer, however it pays to take a few minutes to get organised first.

-- Sort it out: Sorting by colour is a common method to keep colours from bleeding onto lighter fabrics.
-But consider also sorting by fabric or garment type to further protect your delicate items.
-For instance, group sturdy fabrics like denim and woven cottons into a separate load so they won’t abrade soft fabrics like washable silk and cotton knits.
+- Sort it.
+Sorting by colour is a common method to keep colours from bleeding onto lighter fabrics.
+Sort by fabric, or garment type, to further protect delicate items.
+For instance, group sturdy fabrics like denim and woven cottons into a separate load so these won’t abrade soft fabrics like washable silk and cotton knits.

-- Zip it up: Reduce the chance of snags by making sure that all zippers are zipped, buttons are buttoned, and hooks (especially tiny metal hooks) are hooked.
-Washing common snag-producers, like bras, in a zippered mesh laundry bag can add a further layer of protection.
-Also give a quick once-over to all pockets, to make sure you don’t accidentally wash anything valuable or (even worse) lint-producing, like a forgotten grocery list.
+- Zip it up.
+Reduce the chance of snags by making sure that all zippers are closed, buttons are buttoned, and hooks are fastened.
+Also, give a quick once-over to all pockets

 Before You Push the Start Button

 You've bought the right machine, separated colours from lights, fastened every fastener … and you're almost there.
 Just a few more decisions to help ensure that your favourite clothes stay in top condition: